 - Unsalted butter.

-- Apple pie filling: store-bought or homemade.
-Duncan Hines apple filling is a popular one.
+- Apple pie filling: store-bought from a can, or homemade.

 Or make it from scratch: